Intersection Of Two Sets

-Venn diagrams are the principal way of showing sets diagrammatically.
-The method consists primarily of entering the elements of a set into a circle or circles.
+Venn diagrams are the principal way of showing sets in a diagrammatic form.
+The method consists primarily of entering the elements of a set into a circle or ovals.

 This video solves two problems using Venn Diagrams.
 One with two sets and one with three sets.